Network alert

 On the web, the alert shows at the top of every page in a yellow/orange colour indicating caution.
 It is also displayed at the top of the service updates page.

-This is any disruption that affects part of or all of a line.
+This is any disruption that affects part of or all of a line or stops.
 These are most commonly used for roadworks, and road traffic incidents etc.

 On the website, service updates are shown on the right of the homepage, when not viewed on a small screen.

-Line alerts are shown on timetable pages, however only current alerts are shown.
+Line / Stop alerts are shown on timetable pages, however only current alerts are shown.
 Users should change the timetable date from the date picker to preview disruptions for future journeys.

 Continue to the next article on Managing Disruptions: Causes and Effects.